The Daily Groove

 "My mum and son both talk to me at the same time.
 [Drives] me crazzzzzy!!"

-I wish I could give all of you the god-like power to make these people into the perfectly kind, considerate, respectful souls they could be.
-But I can't.
-(However I can show you how to change yourself in ways that might inspire them to change themselves.)
+I wish I could give everyone the god-like power to make others into the perfectly kind, considerate, respectful souls they could be.
+But I can’t.
+(However I can show you how to make new choices for yourself that might inspire others to change.)

 Those are just some random ideas that came to me because I ignored my lack of god-like abilities and focused on my very real power to try on new perspectives.
 I'm sure you could think of many more.